d0k1/groovy-eval-bench/README.md

 power management:
 ```
 ## Environment ##
-All of these test I run on Ubuntu 16.94 x64
+All of these tests I run on Ubuntu 16.04 x64

 ## JMH options ##
 I used annotation to configre JMH to run each test.